Emirates is reconnecting the world through Dubai with 96% of its global network restored

-Dubai, UAE: Emirates is marking a near-full return to operations, with 96% of its global network now restored, following a period of disruption.
+Emirates (www.Emirates.com) is marking a near-full return to operations, with 96% of its global network now restored, following a period of disruption.
 In the past weeks, the airline has progressively resumed services across the Americas, Europe, Africa, West Asia, the Middle East/GCC, the Far East and Australasia.

 Today, the airline operates to 137 destinations across 72 countries, with over 1,300 weekly frequencies, representing 75% of pre-disruption capacity.
 The airline is offering more flights, more seats and more options each day while reaffirming Dubai's position as a vital hub through which global travel moves.